-A slat wall system is similar to a pegboard, but they are a bit more durable for hanging heavy items like wheelbarrows and bicycles.
-The slat board runs horizontally across a wall and uses pre-fabricated hooks that fit in the slats to attach things.
+A slat wall organization system is similar to a pegboard, but they are a bit more durable for hanging heavy items like wheelbarrows and bicycles.
+The slat board runs horizontally across a wall and uses pre-fabricated hooks that fit in the slats to attach things like gardening tools, supplies, and more.
 Just make sure that your shed is sturdy enough to handle such an installation.

 If you’ve run out of wall space in your storage shed, taking advantage of the backs of your shed doors is another great organizational tip.
 Keep clutter off the floors by hanging hooks, baskets, or even small storage cubes on your shed doors for easy access to the tools you use often.